Insight from Photographers and Videographers…

 1. A person in charge!

 If there is no wedding coordinator, please find us a person to take charge.
 While we highly suggest having a day-of planner (it makes all the difference) sometimes it is not in the budget.
 We understand that and your wedding is not by any means doomed without them.
-What you can do is provide us with a name, cell phone, email of the person you trust the most.
+What you can do is provide us with a name, cell phone, and the email address of the person you trust the most.
 Most often this is the maid of honor or best man.
 They tend to know most of the guests, or at least all of the family members.
 They know about family dynamics and sensitive subjects.

 These appointed persons help us tremendously.
 Your wedding is supposed to be a beautiful day, enjoyed to the fullest; no decision making.
 We prefer to ask our many questions of those you appoint, instead of bothering you every few minutes with “…now again, who are uncle Jim and Aunt Nancy?”